WilderLavington/old_web_page/tutorial/index.md

 # Tutorials
 This page contains links to a couple of the code along tutorials I have created over the last couple years, either for courses, teaching assistantships, or just for fun!
-If something looks interesting, just click on thhe title to be re-directed to the page containing the notebook.
+If something looks interesting, just click on the title to be re-directed to the page containing the notebook.
 Everything is ordered by subject, and the year that I created it, bon appetite.

 ## Reinforcement Learning Implimentations on a 2D gridworld